The Incredible History of Cryptocurrency

 You need to learn about the history of cryptocurrency before getting into the deep! i.e. bitcoins, mining, blockchain transactions and so on – it’s important to understand its context of emergence.
 Beyond timeline, grasping the history of cryptocurrency and why it was even created at first will help you understand how crypto works.

-Prior to Bitcoin, many attempts at creating a digital currency had taken place.
+Bitcoin might well be the OG of crypto, but it wasn’t the first attempt; many iterations of digital currency had already taken place, but without success.
 As early as 1998, the concept had been introduced by computer engineer Wei Dai through a paper in which he discussed the idea of a digital currency.
 That same year, another attempt was drafted by blockchain pioneer Nick Szabo.

 The main issue most of the digital currencies prototypes were facing was the double spending problem.
 Simply put, double-spending is the digital equivalent of counterfeiting.
 What if you could take your 100 dollars bill, make 10 copies and end up with 1.000 dollars?
 It barely happens because the traditional financial system prevents it with control and regulation entities.
 Now when it comes to digital currency, the challenge is to ensure that a digital asset is used only once.

 Think about concert e-tickets.
 If the event you are wishing to attend is sold out, you can still buy your ticket from a ticket holder.
 But how do you make sure that the holder would only sell their e-ticket once, as PDF copies are easy to duplicate.
 A convenient solution would be TicketSwap.
 In other words, to rely on an intermediary.
 Similarly, most early attempts at creating digital money were actually solving this issue by relinquishing some control to a central authority.

 In 2008, Satoshi Nakamoto gave birth to Bitcoin, the first successful decentralized digital currency.
 In the context of an economic crisis, he managed to solve this double-spending problem without sacrificing the principle of decentralization.

 2008: crisis, Bitcoin and aftermaths